Decentralized Live Migration

 When the Plan is created, you will be taken to the Plan details page where you can monitor the status and progress of your migration.

-In our case, we see The plan is not ready due to a MAC address conflict.
-Once this issue is resolved, the migration will complete successfull with no other changes in the workflow.
+Once this issue is resolved, the migration will continue successfully with no changes in the workflow.

-You can follow CNV-72966 - loosen (or drop) mac collision detection for more information.
+You can follow CNV-72966 - loosen (or drop) mac collision detection, targeting 4.22, for more information.